retgoat/ESpec/README.md

 ## Installation

+It so not present in Package Control yet, so you need to install it manually.

+Just copy ESpec.sublime-package to your Sublime pakages directory.
 <!-- Recommended: install via [Package Control][package-control].

 Alternative (especially if you want to develop the package further): Clone (your fork of) the repository into your Sublime Text Packages directory.